The Differences Between Mixing and Mastering

 Automated Mastering Services

 Automated mastering services are another option.
 These will master the audio automatically using a given set of algorithms.
 While the method is relatively cost-effective, it cannot compete with the finesse that trained professional brings to the table when it comes to mastering.
-However, the output of these automated services may suit your tracks well, so it may be worth giving them a shot.
+However, the output of these automated services may suit your tracks well, so it may be worth giving them a go.